KENTUCKY COUNCIL ON CRIME AND DELINQUENCY

 Mark has been a member of Kentucky Council on Crime and Delinquency since 2011.
 Mark served as President for the Cave Run Chapter in 2019-2020 and served on the Silent Auction Committee for the State Board during that time.
 He was elected to the State Board in 2020-2021 and again 2021-2022 serving as Chair of the Programs Committee.

 Mark is a graduate of the 2015 Commissioner’s Executive Leadership Program.
-In 2018 he received the Kentucky Correctional Industries Operations Manager of the year award.
+He received the Kentucky Correctional Industries Operations Manager of the year award in 2018 and 2022.

 Missy Howard, Director